 - organise a policy event.

 Successful BBSRC applicants on four-year Doctoral Training Partnership (DTP) studentships will use this as their Professional Internship for PhD Students (PIPS).
-Successful BBSRC applicants from other grants (e.g. CASE, Research Technology Clubs, Advanced Training Partnerships, Strategic Longer and Larger Awards) must undertake their three-month internship during their four-year period of PhD funding.
+Successful BBSRC applicants from other grants (for example CASE, Research Technology Clubs, Advanced Training Partnerships, Strategic Longer and Larger awards) must undertake their three-month internship during their four-year period of PhD funding.

 Open to all BBSRC-funded PhD students.

 How to apply

 The Policy Internships scheme is now operated at RCUK level, and application details can be found on the RCUK website: RCUK: Research Council Policy Internships Scheme.

 Fresh from finishing her PhD, Catriona Manville recently completed a three-month policy placement in the British Library’s Science team.